klaasnicolaas/home-assistant-glow/Readme.md

 ## FAQ

-Anwers to some of the most frequently asked questions in issues:
+Anwers to some of the most frequently asked questions:

 ### Wrong soldered diode